jbenner-radham/belmont-theme-for-eza/README.md

 3. If `%AppData%\eza\theme.yml` exists then it will be loaded.
 4. If `%AppData%\eza\theme.yaml` exists then it will be loaded.

-Choose your destination from the above and then copy or symlink `theme.yaml` into the desired location.
+Choose your destination from the above and then copy or symlink the **Belmont** theme file into the desired location.

 Upgrade
 -------

 ### Linux & macOS

-If you installed **Belmont** via one of the `install.sh` script methods, you can upgrade via the following:
+If you installed **Belmont** via an automated install method, you can upgrade via the following:

 ```shell
 cd "${XDG_DATA_HOME:-$HOME/.local/share}/belmont-theme-for-eza"